Cedar waxwing: Conservation status

-Waxwings are evaluated as Least Concern on the IUCN Red List of Endangered Species.
-Populations are increasing in their range partly because fields are being allowed to grow into forests and shrublands, and fruiting trees like mountain ash are being planted as landscaping.
-On the other hand, cedar waxwings do sometimes crash into windows and get hit by cars while foraging along roadsides.
+Waxwings are evaluated as least concern on the IUCN Red List of Endangered Species.
+Populations are increasing in their range partly because fields are being allowed to grow into forests and shrublands, and fruiting trees such as mountain ash are being planted as landscaping.
+Cedar waxwings do sometimes crash into windows, though, and get hit by cars while foraging along roadsides.